SteliosPapargyris/Enviromental-Pollution-Detection-using-Deep-Learning/README.md

 ## 📢 Release Notes

 ### 🚀 Upcoming Changes
+- Shuffle dataset (e.g chip 1, 3, 4 shuffled) and the target chip will be chip 2.
+Not necessary to do continual learning.
 - 🏗️ Adding a **dense layer after Conv2** in the convolutional denoiser for improved feature extraction

 ### ✅ Implemented